 Online Bachelor of Business Administration, Organizational Communication

 Brandman’s bachelor of Business Administration, Organizational Communication Program prepares students for professional opportunities and advancement in a dynamic, global business environment through innovative and career-relevant curriculum.
 Available online or on campus with integrated online components, the course introduces students to principles of advanced public speaking, theories of persuasion, public relations, and media.
 Students develop business fundamentals while focusing on their customized area of specialization.
 This affordable online communication degree is particularly useful for those who wish to advance in a company or prepare for entry-level to middle-management opportunities.
-Brandman was ranked in the top 10 among online programs in 2013 by U.S. News & World Report.
+Brandman was ranked in the top 10 among online programs by U.S. News & World Report.

 5. University of Maryland University College

 Tuition: $6,552/yr (In-state) $12,336/yr (Out-of-state)

 Operating as part of the larger University of Maryland System, the University College campus offers an online bachelor of arts in communication studies requiring 120 credits.
 A transfer-friendly school, learners can bring up to 90 credits from a previously attended, accredited institution.
 When not completing assignments, online students participate in the communication studies and humanities/english student clubs.
 When in class, they learn about topics such as communication and gender, public relations theory, understanding visual communications, and the foundations of oral communication.
 The department also provides a full complement of electives for those who want to focus their learning in a particular area.

 Tuition: $6,542/yr (In-state) $12,370/yr (Out-of-state)